-But the Egyptian example is not the only one where social media platforms are mentioned taking a dominant part.
-Regarding the 2009 Iran's Green revolution, Mark Pfeifle, a former national security adviser, wrote that "Without Twitter, the people of Iran would not have felt empowered and confident to stand up for freedom and democracy" .
+The Egyptian uprising is not the only example of social media’s prominent role in political upheaval.
+Mark Pfeifle, a former U.S. national security advisor, wrote in regard to the 2009 Green Revolution in Iran: “Without Twitter, the people of Iran would not have felt empowered and confident to stand up for freedom and democracy.”
 He also called for Twitter to be nominated for the Nobel Peace Prize.
+The Tunisian blogosphere provided a forum for open political dialogue on regime corruption and the potential for political change.
+In Sudan’s 2019 uprising, social media platforms (Twitter, Instagram, Telegram and Facebook) provided people with an alternative source of information and an opportunity and avenue to organize and rebel against their government.
+This enabled dissent to spread from regional cities such as Atbara to Khartoum and elsewhere much faster.
+Social media platforms also helped diaspora communities (for example, the Sudanese diaspora of five million expatriates) to stay updated about events in their home country and to play an invaluable role in uprisings by sharing updates and fostering solidarity.

-Tunisian blogosphere provided space for open political dialogue about regime corruption and the potential for political change.
-In the Sudan's 2019 uprising the social media platforms (Twitter, Instagram, Telegram, and Facebook) provided people with an alternative source of information and an opportunity and avenue to organize and rebel against their government.
-It enabled dissent to spread from regional cities such as Atbara to Khartoum and elsewhere much more speedily.
-The Social media platforms also helped people in Diaspora (such as the five million Sudanese people who live abroad) to stay updated about events in their home country and to play an invaluable role in the uprising by sharing updates and spreading solidarity.
-But, again, some scholars are trying to diminish the social media part of these uprising.
-Esfandiari wrote regarding the Green movement after the 2009 elections in Iran that "simply put: there was no Twitter Revolution inside Iran".
-Etling and others agree that Twitter did not necessarily have a role in organizing the Iranian protests..
-Adai and others focus the role of social media as a "bridging function" which allows them to inform international audiences and mainstream media more than they do to local audiences.
+Again, some scholars downplay the impact of social media in these events.
+Esfandiari wrote regarding the Green Movement after the 2009 elections in Iran: “Simply put: There was no Twitter Revolution inside Iran.”
+Etling et al. agree that Twitter did not necessarily play a role in organizing the Iranian protests.
+Similarly, Adai et al. attribute less importance to social media’s role in rallying local audiences and focus instead on the “bridging function” of social media platforms, which allows them to inform international audiences and mainstream media.

-In the following years, it seems that there were fewer revolutions in weak authoritarian regimes, and this can be due to the fact that social media platforms can be effective in helping political activists achieve their demands but also powerful in backing up authoritarian regimes.
-Authoritarian regimes can be as quick as activists in using new social media tools for their own interest, as a means of monitoring and controlling societies with increasingly improved mechanisms., The Iranian regime has developed one of the world's most sophisticated mechanisms for controlling and censoring the Internet, allowing it to examine the content of individual online communications on a massive scale.
-In 2009, mass surveillance operations significantly aided the authorities' ability to identify, track, arrest, and imprison peaceful protesters.
-During the unrest that swept through Iran on the eve of 2018, the authorities implemented major disruptions to internet access through slowdowns, blocking social media platform (such as Instagram and Telegram) heavily used by the protesters to mobilize the street protests, and briefly cut off Iranians' access to the global Internet.
-The development of Iran's state-controlled National Internet Network (NIN), has significantly enhanced the government's ability to restrict, block, and monitor internet use in Iran.
-Some other weak authoritarian governments have learned to control the networked public sphere by "surveillance and repression, using fear, blocking of information, mobilizing armies of supporters or paid employees who muddy the online waters with misinformation, doubt, confusion, and distraction".
-Thus, making it hard for ordinary people to navigate the networked public sphere and sort facts from fiction.
-Instead of using means to deny access from dissidents, which is difficult to achieve, they prefer using means to deny attention, focus, and credibility.
+In the years after the Arab Spring, there were fewer revolutions in weak authoritarian regimes.
+This may be attributable to the fact that social media platforms can also be effective in bolstering authoritarian regimes, and not only in helping political activists achieve their demands.
+Authoritarian regimes can be as quick as activists in using new social media tools for their own interests, as a means of monitoring and controlling societies with continually improved mechanisms., The Iranian regime has developed one of the world’s most sophisticated mechanisms for controlling and censoring the Internet, allowing it to examine the content of individual online communications on a massive scale.
+In 2009, mass surveillance operations significantly aided the authorities’ ability to identify, track, arrest and imprison peaceful protesters.
+During the unrest that swept through Iran on the eve of 2018, the authorities implemented major disruptions to Internet access through slowdowns, blocked social media platforms (such as Instagram and Telegram) heavily used by the protesters to mobilize the street protests, and briefly cut off Iranians’ access to the global Internet.
+The development of Iran’s state-controlled National Internet Network (NIN) significantly enhanced the government’s ability to restrict, block and monitor Internet use in Iran.
+A number of other weak authoritarian governments have learned to control the networked public sphere through “surveillance and repression, using fear, blocking of information, mobilizing armies of supporters or paid employees who muddy the online waters with misinformation, doubt, confusion and distraction.”
+This makes it hard for ordinary people to navigate the networked public sphere and sort facts from fiction.
+Instead of denying access to dissidents, which is difficult to do, the authorities prefer to deny attention, focus and credibility.